 What is the proposed ban?

 If it goes through, this ban would make M855 illegal for use by civilians.
-Earlier in 2015, BATFE announced the potential ban on M855 by citing the aforementioned LEOPA of 85/86, which gives the federal government the authority to ban AP rounds.
-Common thinking is that the proliferation of AR pistols capable of firing M855 has led to this proposal, and while there may be some truth in those pistols being used as an excuse, this certainly is not the first time a particular type of ammunition has been banned (Who here remembers Black Talons?).
-Of course, there are some common sense problems with the logic being used by the White House.
+Earlier in 2015, BATFE announced a potential ban on M855 by citing the aforementioned LEOPA of 85/86, which gives the federal government the authority to ban AP rounds.
+Common thinking is that the proliferation of AR pistols capable of firing M855 has led to this proposal, and while there may be some truth in those pistols being used as an excuse, this certainly is not the first time a particular type of ammunition has been banned (Who here remember Black Talons?).
+Of course, there are some commonsense problems with the logic being used by the White House.

-The White House press secretary, Josh Earnest, has publicly stated on more than one occasion that Obama fully supports this ban.
-Earnest uses words like “everyone” and “common sense” when explaining who believes in the ban and why, which is a wording technique referred to be some in journalism as astroturfing.
-Basically it means the speaker is using specific words to create the appearance of widespread support where there is a lack.
-This isn’t a new technique by any means and unfortunately there are many in the general public who swallow these ideas hook, line, and sinker.
+The White House press secretary, Josh Earnest, has publicly stated on more than one occasion that Obama fully supports the ban.
+Earnest uses words like “everyone” and “common sense” when explaining who believes in the ban and why, which is a wording technique referred to by some in journalism as astroturfing.
+Basically, it means the speaker is using specific words to create the appearance of widespread support where there is a lack.
+This isn’t a new technique by any means and unfortunately, there are many in the public who swallow these ideas hook, line, and sinker.

-Bans do not stop at one item; bans tend to be creatures of boundless appetite, methodically working their way through the ranks, bit by bit, piece by piece, until there’s nothing left.
-By stretching the current AP ban to cover M855, which is not an AP round even by their own definition, a precedent would be set.
+Bans do not stop at one item; bans are creatures of boundless appetite, methodically working their way through the ranks, bit by bit, piece by piece until there’s nothing left.
+By stretching the current AP ban to cover M855, which is not an AP round even by its own definition, a precedent would be set.
 It’s a dangerous precedent, one capable of opening the door not only to doing away with untold numbers of ammunition types and calibers but also one with the potential to get what the anti-2A crowd has been after for some time now: banning AR-15s.